IT Project Management Office

 Do you have an IT solution you would like to propose for a project?
 The first step towards proposing an IT project is to submit a Project Request Form (PIF).
 The PIF helps to summarize information about the proposed project’s objectives, requirements, estimated resources, schedule, and budget.

-- CITOs: UMA – Lauren Dubois, UMF – Fred Brittain, UMFK – Lauren Dubois, UMM – Robin Sherman, UMaine – Robin Sherman, USM – Kim Tran, UMPI – Fred Brittain.
+- CITOs: UMA – Lauren Dubois, UMF – Fred Brittain, UMFK – Sara Farnham, UMM – Robin Sherman, UMaine – Robin Sherman, USM – Kim Tran, UMPI – Sara Farnham.

 - For system level projects, the appropriate systemwide teams or UMS leadership can submit the PIF to the PMO.